Need help? Join the x402 Discord for the latest updates.

 Why is x402 hosted in the Coinbase GitHub?

-I keep getting 402 Payment Required, even after attaching X-PAYMENT.
+I keep getting 402 Payment Required, even after attaching the payment header.
 Why?

 Check the